Beraliv/ts-conversion/README.md

 # ts-conversion

-Interactive website, helping understand, how to convert one type to another in TypeScript, with code examples, links to TypeScript playground and applications from popular libraries
+Interactive TypeScript tool: learn how to convert types effectively with hands-on examples, TypeScript Playground, and references to widely used libraries.

 Try it now: https://ts-conversion.beraliv.com